supreetn/Ship_Detection_ResNet_Unet_Mobilenet/README.md

 Lastly, the score returned by the competition metric is the mean taken over the individual average F2 Scores of each image in the test dataset.
 Finally the output csv has the location of pixels containing the ships in the particular image.

-# Training the U-Net Model:
+# Training the Resnet Model:
-I set the parameters and paths, defines the data processing functions, and creates a U-Net model for image segmentation.
+I set the parameters and paths, defines the data processing functions, and creates a **U-Net model** for image segmentation.
 Later used a pre-trained ResNet-50 model for feature extraction and combines it with the U-Net architecture to create a final model.
 Loss functions (Dice coefficient, binary cross-entropy) and a mean Intersection over Union (IoU) metric are defined.
 The data is divided into training, validation, and test sets.